RavensbourneWebMedia/Web-Design-principles/projects/union-hack/README.md

 	Produce minimum **4 variations** of your flag mash-up.
 * **MAKE YOUR OWN FLAG**

-	Pick a place (real or imaginary) and design one or more flags for it, following these criteria (the *five basic principles of flag design* by [Ted Kaye](http://portlandflag.org/good-flag-bad-flag/), cited in the TED talk above):
+	Pick a place, real or imaginary, and design one or more flags for it, following these criteria (the *five basic principles of flag design* by [Ted Kaye](http://portlandflag.org/good-flag-bad-flag/), cited in the TED talk above):

 	* **Keep it simple**.
 The flag should be so simple that a child can draw it from memory.